 Migrating away from Bluehost

 I started using Bluehost only a few months ago.
 I migrated my website from wordpress.com to Bluehost.
-I chose Bluehost because many bloggers were recommending it.
+Mostly, I chose Bluehost because many bloggers were recommending it.
 Especially in the personal finance blog community, there are many people recommending it.
 So I trusted them.
-Either I’m extremely unlucky with Bluehost.
+Either I am extremely unlucky with Bluehost.
 Or people are recommending it only for their very good affiliate program.

 And they are cheap.
 That is probably the only thing they are good at.
 But as you can see, it turns out that their service is cheap in quality as well.
-I’m a computer scientist.
-I’ve hosted many websites over the years in many hosting providers.
-But I’ve never seen anything like that.
+I am a computer scientist.
+I have hosted many websites over the years in many hosting providers.
+But I have never seen anything like that.
 I even have personal websites hosted on my own servers at home.
 And they have a better uptime than the hosting Bluehost provides.
 Managing my own SSL certificates in my home is actually more efficient than what Bluehost is providing.
 I really wonder how they can keep clients in… I will never use them again.
 Of course, I removed all my affiliate links from Bluehost from this website.
-If I missed one, please tell me and I’ll remove it.
+If I missed one, please tell me and I will remove it.

 I already paid for a year of hosting at Bluehost.
 But I still plan to migrate soon to another hosting provider.
-There is no way I’m continuing to use their service.
-For now, I’m thinking of going with SiteGround.
+There is no way I am continuing to use their service.
+For now, I am thinking of going with SiteGround.
 They seem much better than Bluehost.
 But they are a bit more expensive.
-And I’ve seen many stories of people migrating from Bluehost to SiteGround.
+And I have seen many stories of people migrating from Bluehost to SiteGround.
 And many of these stories are relating the very poor quality of Bluehost service.
 I should have started with negative stories rather than positive ones… I will write another blog post later on how to transfer my website.
-Since I recommended Bluehost, I really hope this won’t happen to any of you.
+Since I recommended Bluehost, I really hope this will not happen to any of you.